android/compose-samples/README.md

 <img src="readme/samples_montage.gif" alt="Jetpack Compose Samples" width="1024" />

 This repository contains a set of individual Android Studio projects to help you learn about Compose in Android.
-Each sample demonstrates different use cases, complexity levels and APIs.
+Each sample demonstrates different use cases, complexity levels, and APIs.

 For more information, please [read the documentation](https://developer.android.com/jetpack/compose)